ATOMScience-org/AMPL/README.md

 ### Installing the AMPL for development
 To install the AMPL for development, use the following commands instead:
 ```
-conda activate atomsci
+source $ENVROOT/atomsci/bin/activate # activate your pip environment. `atomsci` is an example here.
 ./build.sh && ./install_dev.sh
 ```
 &nbsp;

-This will create a namespace package in your conda  directory that points back to your git working directory, so every time you reimport a module you'll be in sync with your working code.
+This will create a namespace package in your environment directory that points back to your git working directory, so every time you reimport a module you'll be in sync with your working code.
 Since site-packages is already in your sys.path, you won't have to fuss with PYTHONPATH or setting sys.path in your notebooks.
 &nbsp;

 ### Versioning